codingchili/programmer-roadmap/README.md

 in progress
 - chili-core: ongoing long term project, used in other projects as much as possible.
-- flashcards-webapp: finish in near future, chili-core project and ethereum integration.
-- chili-core prototype: html5 game based on chili-core, long term currently in progress.
+- chili-ext-game prototype: html5 game based on chili-core, long term currently in progress.

 planned
 - timeless-gitmon: time reporting for developers, one day timeboxed activity.